bobwol/sourcecode/README.md

 <h2>SAMPLE APPLICATION - Nallitrack</h2>

 Nallitrack is a SaaS solution for managing track and field meets and teams.
 It is built on the LAMP technology stack, and uses the PHP development framework "CodeIgniter" (http://Codeigniter.com).
-Feel free to browse the site at (http://codeigniter.nallimcmerdna.com).
+Feel free to browse the Nallitrack web application at (http://codeigniter.nallimcmerdna.com).

 There's sample data here.
 To find some, search for a meet entering the following criteria